Twins vs. White Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Gray has pitched five or more innings in five straight games and will look to extend that streak.
+- Ober has 15 starts in a row of five innings or more.

-- He has four appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 15 chances this season.

 |Opponent